CT-Dev1/morning-brief/README.md

-# 🌅 Morning Brief: AI-Powered Personal Assistant
+# 🌅 Project Janice: AI-Powered Personal Assistant

 An intelligent, automated morning briefing system that aggregates personalized data from multiple sources and generates a comprehensive daily summary using Large Language Models (LLMs).
 This summary can be read aloud to you in the morning to prepare you for the day.